Closing A Bucks County Estate

 In Bucks County, a Receipt, Release and Indemnification Agreement is used in situations where families are in agreement and want to work to an amicable resolution without incurring the additional costs of preparing an estate accounting, attorney fees, court costs, and months of delays associated with a Bucks County Petition for Adjudication and the Bucks County Orphans’ Court.

 Bucks County executors must also formally notify the Bucks County Register of Wills that the Bucks County estate has been completed.
-To properly close a Bucks County estate and relieve the executor or administrator of liability, hire an experienced Bucks County estate attorney such as the lawyers at Saile & Saile LLP.
+To properly close a Bucks County estate and relieve the executor or administrator of liability, hire an experienced Bucks County estate attorney such as Michael J. Saile, of Saile & Saile LLP.